Karennwnsyu/TBL-2/README.md

 5. **Program** the FPGA from Vivado Hardware Manager (or your lab flow).

 SoC UART parameters in the FPGA top match **115200 baud** at the **post-PLL SoC clock** (see `pynq_z2_tx_demo_top.sv`).

+**Expected output:**
+00:59:59   STATUS: RUNNING
+01:00:00   STATUS: RUNNING
+01:00:01   STATUS: RUNNING
+**Our team has implemented an additional feature for the terminal UI.
+The time will now refresh in place instead of being printed line by line.**

 ---